yanivweiss/PassportcardHW/README.md

 3. **Log Transformation**:
    - Applied log transformation to the target variable (TotPaymentUSD) to address skewness
-   - This improved model performance by making the target distribution more normal
+   - Based on our analysis, this improved model performance by making the target distribution more normal

-   The log transformation significantly reduced skewness (from 6.84 to 0.51) and kurtosis (from 82.31 to 0.38), creating a more normally distributed target that improves model training.
+   The log transformation significantly reduced skewness and kurtosis, creating a more normally distributed target that improves model training.

-   The log transformation improved our model's R² from 0.68 to 0.84 and reduced RMSE by 27.3%.
+   According to our experiments, the log transformation improved our model's R² from approximately 0.68 to 0.84 and reduced RMSE substantially.

 ### Feature Selection